rexarski/rexarski.com/content/posts/2023-01-08-reset-conda-env.md

 +++
-title = "When you want to 'restart' a conda environment" date = "2023-01-08" description = ""
+title = "How to reset a conda environment" date = "2023-01-08" description = ""
-tags = ["conda"]
+tags = ["conda", "snippet"]
 +++

 Sometimes we just feel like the environment is beyond repair, and we want to start over.